CarlosAC-29/TaskList/README.md

 ```

 ## Usage
-To run server back-end use
+To run back-end use

 ```bash
 npm run dev
 ```

-To run server front-end use
+To run front-end use

 ```bash
 npm start